2Shad/DevOps/README.md

 ### Vagrantfile

 ## **Linux**
-In Ubuntu we have the `apt` Package manager formerly known as `apt-get`.
+In Ubuntu we have the `apt` Package Manager formerly known as `apt-get`.
 #### Commands:
 - super user do `sudo`
 - update package repository `sudo apt update`